GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 Methods that become relevant when the dependent variable, churn or no churn, is a binary decision are decision trees, logistic regression, neural networks, random forest, support vector machines, bagging and boosting (Neslin, et al., 2006: Günther, et al., 2011: Vafeiadis, et al., 2015).
 Respectively, all of these techniques when estimated have proved to have predictive power for predicting customer churn.
 However, there is little knowledge of modern techniques for predictive customer churn.
 Modern techniques need to be explored to find methodologies that might possess more predictive power (Neslin, et al., 2006: Risselada, Verhoef & Bijmolt, 2010).

 Au et al. (2003) propose that neural networks outperform decision trees on large datasets.
 Also, experimental results showed that a neural network outperformed logistic regression and decision trees for churn prediction (Mozer et al., 2000).
 Ha, Cho & Maclachlan (2005) find that a neural network outperforms boosting and bagging.
 Therefore, this study compares the predictive power of a neural network with a decision tree, a logistic regression, bagging and boosting to predict churn using the dataset of an anonymous telecom provider.
+All the models have been estimated using cross-validation.

 ## Decision tree